 As a commissioned service within complex specialist care there are dedicated specialist centres which have been accredited by the British Society for Gynaecological Endoscopy (BSGE).
-As part of that commissioning review, it was confirmed that women attending these centres would benefit from improved quality of care by having direct access to an endometriosis clinical nurse specialist (CNS) and BSGE accreditation of specialist centres is now dependant on having an endometriosis nurse specialist in place.
-This role has been further recognised by the NICE guidelines (NICE, 2017), which expanded the role of the nurse supporting women with endometriosis or suspected endometriosis.
-This will have a future impact on the nurses who were originally employed to support complex cases.
+As part of that commissioning review (NHSE, 2018), it was confirmed that women attending these centres would benefit from improved quality of care by having direct access to an endometriosis clinical nurse specialist (CNS) and BSGE accreditation of specialist centres is dependant on having an endometriosis nurse specialist in place.
+This role has been further recognised by the NICE guidelines (NICE, 2024), which expanded the role of the nurse supporting women with endometriosis or suspected endometriosis.
+This will impact the nurses who were originally employed to support complex cases.

-Recognising the lack of a national standard to define this role in 2018, the RCN Women's Health Forum, in collaboration with Endometriosis UK and the BSGE, devised a skills and knowledge framework that would inform and enhance local practice and establish a base line standard across the UK.
+Recognising the lack of a national standard to define this role, the RCN Women's Health Forum, in collaboration with Endometriosis UK and the BSGE, devised a skills and knowledge framework that would inform and enhance local practice and establish a base line standard across the UK.